 One of the best telenovelas for more advanced students, is “la Reina del Sur”, based on the acclaimed novel by top Spanish author Arturo Pérez-Reverte.
 This series provides good exercise in following different accents (such as the Mexican/Sinaloan, North African, Andalusian and Galician).

-One of the main purposes of listening to radio / TV and reading books and the news media, is to expand your vocabulary.
-It is impossible to express yourself properly without an ample vocabulary, and equally impossible to comprehend fully what you read or hear, if you do not possess a substantial “knowledge of words and of the world”.
-This latter phrase was stated as the key to succeeding in comprehension tests, by one of the leading experts in the field (see our blog post with tips for acing the reading comprehension portion of the DELE exam, for more on the critical importance of an ample vocabulary).
+One of the main purposes of listening to radio / TV and reading books and the news media, is to expand your lexis: your vocabulary, link phrases, collocations and expressions.
+It is impossible to express yourself properly without an ample lexis, and equally impossible to comprehend fully what you read or hear, if you do not possess a substantial “knowledge of words and of the world”.
+This latter phrase was stated as the key to succeeding in comprehension tests, by one of the leading experts in the field (see our blog post with tips for acing the reading comprehension portion of the DELE exam, for more on the critical importance of an ample lexis).

 Probably the greatest tool for researching the meaning and correct use of the new words that you encounter in your reading and listening, is the world’s largest online dictionary: Farlex-theFreeDictionary.
 It helps you identify words that you may not have the exact spelling for, and gives the meaning and uses of words in Spanish, as well as giving it in English.
 You can also listen to a correct pronunciation.
 The Free Dictionary by Farlex can be accessed via this link.

 Once you have clarified the meaning and use of a new word, it is essential to memorize it.
-The best means of doing so is by using flashcards – either the old-fashioned cardboard ones, or the new digital versions.
-You can download flashcard software, such as ANKI.com.
-Or you can access online flashcard repositories that already have thousands of sets of Spanish words available, such as Cram.com (you can also create your own sets on Cram, which has a very nice selection of flashcard games with which you can learn your words while playing, rather than having to rote learn them.
+The best means of doing so is by using flashcards – either the old-fashioned cardboard ones, or (preferably) the new digital versions.
+You can download flashcard software, such as ANKI.com or Quizlet (paid).
+Or you can access free online flashcard repositories that already have thousands of sets of Spanish words available, such as Cram.com (you can also create your own sets on Cram, which has a very nice selection of flashcard games with which you can learn your words while playing, rather than having to rote learn them and bore yourself to close to death).

 Anki can be downloaded via this link.